-givers and patients alike.
-Here are some tips to help attorney, learn more about this.
-Contact the Alzheimer's Aid Society for more information.
+heimer's Aid Society for more information.
 Without power-of-attorney or conservatorship, the doctor may Try to get an appointment for the time of day the con- decline sharing information with you.
-Remember fused person is at his or her best to gain better coop- though, even if the doctor will not give you informa-
+Remember

-Learn more tips by attending a support group or talk
+Learn more tips by attending a support group or talk Allow enough time for getting the impaired person with a peer counselor at the Alzheimer's Aid Society.